GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Should array indices start at 0 or 1?
-My compromise of 0.5 was rejected without, I thought, proper consideration.
+> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
 >
-> ~ *Stan Kelly-Bootle*
+> ~ *Richard P. Gabriel*

 ---
 ## 🏎 Quick Facts